 Frederic Atherton was a trustee for the Atherton family’s interests and also was one of three trustees named to administer the portion of the estate of Arioch Wentworth left to found the Wentworth Institute.
 Edward Dwight Atherton lived on his income, and Percy Lee Atherton was a musician, composer and music teacher.

-Frederic Atherton married in April of 1911 to Ellen Maud Tilton and they moved to 355 Beacon.
+Frederic Atherton married in April of 1911 to Ellen Maud Tilton and they moved to 355 Beacon and then to Washington DC.
 Edward Dwight and Percy Lee Atherton continued to live at 144 Commonwealth with their mother.

 In May of 1920, Frederic Atherton leased 144 Commonwealth to Dr. Herman Ashton Osgood, a physician and radiologist, granting Dr. Osgood the right to use the premises for medical offices, and also granting him an option to purchase the house on June 1, 1925.